slin63/chord-failure-detector/readme.md

 }
 ```

 After a node is assigned onto the ring, it generates a *finger table*.
-Finger tables are Chord-ish's routing tables, key/value maps of length *m* where the corresponding keys and values are as follows
+Finger tables are Chord-ish's routing tables, key/value maps of length *m* where the corresponding keys and values are as follows:

 - `key = some integer i ranging from (0, m)`
 - `value = (first node with PID >= (currentNode.PID + 2**(i - 1)) % (2**m))` where `a**b` = *a<sup>b</sup>*.
   - The ` … % (2 ** m)` is important here.
-If some calculated value exceeds 2<sup>m</sup>-1, then this module operator "wraps" the calculated value back around the virtual ring.
+If some calculated value exceeds 2<sup>m</sup>-1, then this modulo "wraps" the calculated value back around the ring.
 For an example, look at the visualization of the finger table calculations (the blue arrows) in the figure below.

 Finger tables are used in canonical Chord to enable *O(log n)* lookups from node to node, but because Chord-ish won't actually be doing any storing of its own, finger tables here are only used to disseminate heartbeat and graceful termination messages.
 Doesn't that defeat the purpose of going through all the trouble of implementing Chord?
 Haha!
 Yes.
 No one's paying me to do this so I can do a bad job if I want.
 Not that I wouldn't do a bad job if someone was paying me, either.

-Besides finger tables, the other essential piece of state held by each node is a *membership map*.
+Another essential piece of state held by each node is a *membership map*.
 Membership maps are described as follows:

 ```go
 // memberMap maps a node's PID to information about that node.